Aid Indonesia earthquake and tsunami victims

-Hundreds of others have been injured and tens of thousands have been displaced as water smashed into buildings and swept away homes.
+Thousands of others have been injured and tens of thousands have been displaced as water smashed into buildings and swept away homes.

 Accidents, disasters and safety